microsoft/onnxruntime/docs/genai/api/python.md

 #### Returns

-`str`: Next displayable text, if at the end of displayable block?, otherwise empty string
+`str`: If a displayable string has accumulated, this method returns it.
+If not, this method returns the empty string.

 ## Generator class